LegendOfMCPE/WorldEditArt/ProjectProposal.md

      * Selects the sphere at the builder session's current position with radii on the three axes as `<radius>`
    * 2-4 wands: `center`, `circumAbs`, `circumX`, `circumY`, `circumZ`
      * `center` sets the center of the ellipsoid.
-     * `cicumAbs` will set all radii to the distance between the clicked block and the center.
+     * `circumAbs` will set all radii to the distance between the clicked block and the center.
      * When the wand `circumX`/`circumY`/`circumZ` is clicked on a block, the X/Y/Z component of the block's distance from the center is resolved, and used as the X/Y/Z radius of the block.
      * If `circumX`/`circumY`/`circumZ` is clicked before any other `circum*` (including `circumAbs`) wands are clicked, the X/Y/Z component of the block's distance from the center is resolved and used as **all radii** of the block.
  * Manipulating an ellipsoid selection: